sopelj/hass-ember-mug-component/README.md

 Many things can cause issues with connectivity, such as unsupported adapters and interference.
 The [Home Assistant Bluetooth Documentation](https://www.home-assistant.io/integrations/bluetooth/#troubleshooting) has some excellent steps for troubleshooting.

+#### Mug unavailable with Bluetooth Proxy

+If your mug goes out of range of your Bluetooth proxy it will become unavailable.
+You may need to manually put it back in pairing mode for it to reconnect.
+As long as your mug stays within range it should stay connected.

 #### Debugging